eiro/talk-acme-changed-my-life/readme.md

 [common-arguments-wrappers]: https://git.unistra.fr/mchantreux/shelpers/-/tree/main/common-arguments-wrappers

-## What other editors/IDE did have you tried
+## What other editors/IDE have you tried ?

 many. including the plan9 ones obviously.
 I really would like to know more about [vis] because [SRE] are awesome.